dotRP/dotRP_Docs/mrfunctions/index.md

 ## TODO DESC & DOCS
-PED YEETER

 info events

 ##  todo docs
-discord rich pres (and config) blips car names
+discord rich pres (and config) - consider adding switch to remove what the player is doing blips car names
+PED YEETER
 ## TODO SCRIPTING
 StopPeds -- Stop Certain peds from spawning
 StopCars -- Stops Certain vehicles from spawning (most of the time)